OCXStandard/ocx-schema-reader/README.md

 ```
 ### Makefile
-A tailor-made Makefile can be used to simplify the main development tasks
+A tailor-made Makefile in the root folder can be used to simplify the main development tasks
 Rune ```make``` in the shell from the project root folder to print the **Makefile** help:
 ```
 $ make